MitchelNijdam-Rockstars/kafka-triage-spring/kafka-triage-backend/README.md

 Kafka triage consumes all records from Dead Letter Topics matching the pattern `.+\.DLT$`.
 Each message is saved in the postgres database.
-The application provides a web interface to view the messages and perform actions on them.
+The application provides a web interface to view the messages and perform actions on them, like replaying them to the original topic or discarding.

 ## Running the project